rheo-chiti/Instagram-Clone/README.md

 - Fork the repository

-- In Android Studio, File->New->Project from Version Control->Github
+- In Android Studio, go to File->New->Project from Version Control->Github

 ## How this app works

-User creates his account via Firebase Password Based Authentication.When a new user is registered the ***userName*** is first checked from existing userNames and then user creates account.User views all the posts on the next activity.The posts are retrieved from Firebase Cloud Firestore, the structure is like this:-
+User creates his account via Firebase Password Based Authentication.When a new user is registered the ***userName*** is checked from existing userNames and then account is created.User views all the posts on the next activity.The posts are retrieved from Firebase Cloud Firestore, the structure is like this:-

 | Collection/Document  | Fields |
 | ------------- | ------------- |